Intermolecular force

 Information on intermolecular forces is obtained by macroscopic measurements of properties like viscosity, pressure, volume, temperature (PVT) data.
-The link to microscopic aspects is given by virial coefficients and Lennard-Jones potentials.
+The link to microscopic aspects is given by virial coefficients and intermolecular pair potentials, such as the Mie potential, Buckingham potential or Lennard-Jones potential.

+In the broadest sense, it can be understood as such interactions between any particles (molecules, atoms, ions and molecular ions) in which the formation of chemical (that is, ionic, covalent or metallic) bonds does not occur.
+In other words, these interactions are significantly weaker than covalent ones and do not lead to a significant restructuring of the electronic structure of the interacting particles.
+(This is only partially true.
+For example, all enzymatic and catalytic reactions begin with a weak intermolecular interaction between a substrate and an enzyme or a molecule with a catalyst, but several such weak interactions with the required spatial configuration of the active center of the enzyme lead to significant restructuring in the energy states of molecules or substrates, all of which ultimately leads to the breaking of some and the formation of other covalent chemical bonds.
+Strictly speaking, all enzymatic reactions begin with intermolecular interactions between the substrate and the enzyme, therefore the importance of these interactions is especially great in biochemistry and molecular biology, and is the basis of enzymology).

 Hydrogen bonding

-A hydrogen bond is an extreme form of dipole-dipole bonding, referring to the attraction between a hydrogen atom that is bonded to an element with high electronegativity, usually nitrogen, oxygen, or fluorine.
-The hydrogen bond is often described as a strong electrostatic dipole–dipole interaction.
+A hydrogen bond refers to the attraction between a hydrogen atom that is covalently bonded to an element with high electronegativity, usually nitrogen, oxygen, or fluorine, and another highly electronegative atom.
+The hydrogen bond is often described as a strong electrostatic interaction.
 However, it also has some features of covalent bonding: it is directional, stronger than a van der Waals force interaction, produces interatomic distances shorter than the sum of their van der Waals radii, and usually involves a limited number of interaction partners, which can be interpreted as a kind of valence.
-The number of Hydrogen bonds formed between molecules is equal to the number of active pairs.
+The number of hydrogen bonds formed between molecules is equal to the number of active pairs.
 The molecule which donates its hydrogen is termed the donor molecule, while the molecule containing lone pair participating in H bonding is termed the acceptor molecule.
 The number of active pairs is equal to the common number between number of hydrogens the donor has and the number of lone pairs the acceptor has.

-Though both not depicted in the diagram, water molecules have four active bonds.
-The oxygen atom can interact with two hydrogens to form two hydrogen bonds through its two lone pairs, and, of course, the other hydrogen atom can also interact with a neighbouring molecule.
+Though both are not depicted in the diagram, water molecules have four active bonds.
+The oxygen atom’s two lone pairs interact with a hydrogen each, forming two additional hydrogen bonds, and the second hydrogen atom also interacts with a neighbouring oxygen.
 Intermolecular hydrogen bonding is responsible for the high boiling point of water (100 °C) compared to the other group 16 hydrides, which have little capability to hydrogen bond.
 Intramolecular hydrogen bonding is partly responsible for the secondary, tertiary, and quaternary structures of proteins and nucleic acids.
 It also plays an important role in the structure of polymers, both synthetic and natural.